jcdrubay/documentation/content/applications/general/iot/iot_advanced/updating_iot.rst

    A handler update is also performed automatically every time the IoT system is restarted unless the :guilabel:`Automatic drivers update` option is disabled in the :guilabel:`Technical information` tab in the :ref:`IoT system's form <iot/connect/IoT-form>` in Odoo.

+xxx
+Restart Odoo: restart Odoo software on your IoT Box.
+Usually done when an update is needed or a bug is encountered.
+Generate Password: this is for support mainly.
+It will generate a new password which will be used on the iot box.
+This password is needed to connect to it remotely / acquire some additional right to modify files on the iot box